sharontherese/latin-mass-funeral/content/about-2.md

 I have an [FAQ ](https://www.latinmasswedding.com/resources/faqs/)page to get you started.

-I also have a [personal site](http://awildsostenuto.wordpress.com) full of fun and exciting research and Catholic content.
+I also have a [personal site](http://sharonkabel.wordpress.com) full of fun and exciting research.

 # Services